Get insider access

 • No graphic EQ.

 The Sonos Ray is disappointing for movies.
 There's no Dolby Atmos support, so you can't take advantage of the full immersive experience with certain movies on streaming platforms.
 It can handle 5.1 surround sound formats like Dolby Digital and DTS; however, it has to downmix it into stereo to play it.
-The resulting sound isn't as clear or as real as with soundbars that have discrete surrounds.
-While you can add on a subwoofer or rear speakers for better performance, these extras don't come cheap, and movie lovers will probably prefer to get a bar with the full setup included.
+While you can add a subwoofer or rear speakers for better performance, these extras aren't cheap, and movie lovers will probably prefer a bar with the full setup included.

 Pros